ApryseSDK/pdftron-react-native/README.md

 Name | Type | Description
 --- | --- | ---
-filePath | string | the local file path to the file password | string | the password
+file path | string | the local file path to the file password | string | the password

 ## Components